ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If the group member wants to retrieve the latest group keying material as well as the OSCORE Sender ID that it has in the OSCORE group, it sends a Key Distribution Request to the Group Manager.

-In particular, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the Group Manager.
+That is, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the Group Manager.

 The Group Manager processes the Key Distribution Request according to {{Section 4.8.1 of I-D.ietf-ace-key-groupcomm}}.
 The Key Distribution Response is formatted as defined in {{Section 4.8.1 of I-D.ietf-ace-key-groupcomm}}, with the following additions.

 * The 'key' parameter is formatted as defined in {{ssec-join-resp}} of this document.
-In particular, if the requesting group member has exclusively the role of monitor, then the 'key' parameter does not include the 'group_SenderId'.
+If the requesting group member has exclusively the role of monitor, then the 'key' parameter does not include the 'group_SenderId'.

    Note that, in any other case, the current Sender ID of the group member is not specified as a separate parameter, but rather specified by 'group_SenderId' within the 'key' parameter.